 The Rock-Hewn Churches of Lalibela: Faith Carved from the Volcano

 Deep in the highlands of Ethiopia lies a sacred complex that appears to defy architectural logic.
 The 11 monolithic rock-hewn churches of Lalibela are not constructed from stone blocks, but rather excavated downward from solid volcanic tuff.
 This "New Jerusalem," commissioned by King Lalibela in the late 12th and early 13th centuries, was a direct attempt to recreate the holy city of Jerusalem for those who could not undertake the arduous pilgrimage.
-The result is one of the most extraordinary religious complexes on Earth.
+The result is one of the most extraordinary religious complexes on Earth, blending spiritual symbolism with remarkable engineering.

 A Subterranean Sacred Landscape